rtCamp/OneDesign/README.md

 ## How It Works

-### Setting Up Dashboard and Consumer Sites
+### Setting Up Governing and Brand Sites
 1. Install and activate the OneDesign plugin on all sites in your network
-2. From the OneDesign settings, designate one site as the “Dashboard Site” (source of patterns)
+2. From the OneDesign settings, designate one site as the “Governing Site” (source of patterns)
-3. Designate all other sites as “Consumer Sites” (where patterns will be applied)
+3. Designate all other sites as “Brand Sites” (where patterns will be applied)
-4. Copy the API keys generated for each Consumer Site from their respective settings pages
+4. Copy the API keys generated for each Brand Site from their respective settings pages
-5. In the Dashboard Site settings, register each Consumer Site by adding:
+5. In the Governing Site settings, register each Brand Site by adding:
    - Site name
    - URL
    - Logo
    - API key

 ### Accessing the Pattern Library
-1. On your Dashboard Site, access the Design Library from the sidebar menu
+1. On your Governing Site, access the Design Library from the sidebar menu
 2. This opens a full-page interface showing all available patterns
 3. Patterns are organized by categories with vertical tabs for your registered sites